razshare/frizzante-docs/docs/sessions.md

 # Session builder

-By default all session are saved to a `.sessions` directory on your disk.
+By default all sessions are saved to a `.sessions` directory on your disk.

 This is the default behavior, which is useful for quick debugging.

 You can customize this behavior by  providing your own session builder.

-!!! not
+!!! note
 	A session builder is a function that builds (or retrieves) a session's state.<br/>
 	It provides the basic mechanisms for checking, getting, setting properties and a destroyer function, which specifies what should happen when a session is "destroyed".